 You can reach any member of the Spiritual Care Team at 716 845-8051.

-“Sometimes you miss being with the people who enrich you spiritually,” says Rev. Rutherford.
+“Sometimes you miss being with the people who enrich you spiritually,” says Rev. Dr. Rutherford.

 As our full-time Protestant chaplain at Roswell Park, she hopes to fill that empty place for patients who find themselves in the same situation.
 “I encourage them and let them know they’re not alone — that somebody really cares and is praying for them.
 Sometimes they ask me to contact the pastor of their own church or to read scripture or a poem, or to just sit and hold their hand.
 Touching— that human connection— is very important.”

 Her ministry includes being Palliative Care Chaplain – working with patients and families making end of life decisions.
-She recently completed Palliative Care Chaplaincy Specialty Certification from California State University San Marcos and seeking National Chaplaincy Certification through the Association of Professional Chaplains
+She recently completed a Palliative Care Chaplaincy Specialty Certificate from California State University San Marcos and seeking National Chaplaincy Certification through the Association of Professional Chaplains

 “It’s a blessing," she says.
 "When patients and families let me enter their journey, I don’t take that lightly.”

-Since 1992, Rev. Rutherford has served in ministry in various capacities, including as host of a live Christian radio broadcast.
-She has 27 years of experience in healthcare, in such areas as chaplaincy services, clinical pastoral education, and mission services.
-A graduate of SUNY Empire State College, Rev. Rutherford earned a master of divinity degree from Northeastern Seminary.
+Since 1992, Rev. Dr. Rutherford has served in ministry in various capacities, including as host of a live Christian radio broadcast.
+She has 30+ years of experience in healthcare, in such areas as chaplaincy services, clinical pastoral education, and mission services.
+A graduate of SUNY Empire State College, Rev. Dr. Rutherford earned a master of divinity degree from Northeastern Seminary, and a doctorate in ministry for Liberty University in the Leadership cognate.

 “Chaplain Joe” has been working in the field of chaplaincy as a spiritual care provider for close to 25 years.
 He holds a Bachelor’s Degree in Religious Studies from Canisius College and a Master’s Degree in Pastoral Ministry from Christ the King Seminary.
 Joe functions as a Non-denominational, inter-faith Christian chaplain.
 He currently provides weekend support services at Roswell Park Comprehensive Cancer Center with select on-call responsibilities.